 Sander

-If you use your Silhouette Cameo or Cricut Explore to make stencils for your wood projects, a sander is a must have.
+If you plan to use your Silhouette or Cricut to make stencils for your wood projects, a sander is a must have.
 After you’ve cut your wood, you’ll want to sand down the wood so that stencils will easily adhere.
-Click here to buy a sander.

 Sandpaper